collective/collective.arboreal/README.txt

 Arboreal
 ========

-Arboreal is a tool which lets you manage a multiple trees.
+Arboreal is a tool which lets you manage multiple trees.
 These trees are stored within the portal.
 They can be used in Archetypes as a vocabulary for fields.